Konrad K. Solberg: Career

-Solbergwas a member of the Farmer-Labor Party.
+Solberg was a member of the Farmer-Labor Party.
 He first entered political office serving as Town Supervisor of Clarkfield, Minnesota.
 He later became a member of the School Board and served as School District Clerk of public schools in Clarkfield, Minnesota.
-He served as a Minnesota legislator in the Minnesota State Senate during the 43rd – 46th Legislative Sessions (1/2/1923 -1/5/1931).
+He served as a Minnesota legislator in the Minnesota Senate during the 43rd – 46th Legislative Sessions (1/2/1923 -1/5/1931).

+in February 1927, as a state senator, Solberg introduced a piece of anti-evolution legislation to the Senate.
+The bill aimed to prohibit the teaching of evolution in all public schools and colleges in Minnesota.
+It was later referred to the committee on education.
+A similar bill was introduced in the house by Hemming S. Nelson of Lake Lillian.
+The bill failed a vote in March 1927.

 Solberg became Lieutenant Governor under Governor Floyd B. Olson from January 3, 1933 – January 8, 1935.
+He did not serve a second term as lieutenant governor so he could run for Minnesota Secretary of State.
+He would not be successful.

 Personal life

 In 1897, he was united in marriage to Sophie Swenson Aas (1874-1953).
 They were the parents of nine children.
 He died in 1954 in Clarkfield, Minnesota and was buried in the Clarkfield Lutheran Cemetery.